erickcastelli/HLA_genotyping/README.md

 -i [For some genes (.e.g, HLA-B and HLA-C), which are encoded in the reverse strand, you need to indicate this to invert all sequences]

+The script will output the following files in the folder you have indicated:

+- TAG.genomic.fas (a fasta file with two complete sequences for every individual, one per chromosome [h1 and h2])
+- TAG.genomic.counted.fas (a fasta file with one copy of each different sequence, and their name according to the IPD-IMGT/HLA database, or and indication that this is a new sequence).
+- TAG.cds.fas (a fasta file with two CDS sequences for every individual, one per chromosome [h1 and h2])
+- TAG.cds.counted.fas (a fasta file with one copy of each different sequence, and their names according to the IPD-IMGT/HLA database, or and indication that this is a new sequence).